Employment Offers and Acceptance Guidelines

 1. Keep your profile and resume up to date with accurate information.

 2. Accept offers in good faith.
 An accepted offer is binding and assumes that you are no longer job searching.
 This is standard professional expectation at all universities.
-If you renege on an offer, the Career Center reserves the right to take appropriate action.
+If you renege on an offer, the Center for Career Engagement reserves the right to take appropriate action.

 3. Report your employment status, including received and accepted offers through Handshake.